UNDERGRADUATE PROGRAM DEPARTMENTAL ADVISING EXPERTS 2017–2018:

 - Courses taken elsewhere may not be counted toward a chemistry major at Wesleyan (except by special petition to the Curriculum Committee of the Chemistry Department).

-Undergraduate research is an important part of the program for most majors.
+Undergraduate research.
+Research is an important part of the program for most majors.
 Wesleyan’s small but excellent graduate program makes it possible for majors to work at the cutting edge of discovery in chemistry.
 Every full-time faculty member is involved in significant research.
 Undergraduates participating in the departmental research program normally attend a research seminar in their area, and most research groups have weekly meetings to discuss new results.
 Students involved in significant research have an opportunity to continue in the University’s BA/MA program.

-The Department of Chemistry offers a graduate program leading to the degree in doctor of philosophy.
+The Department of Chemistry offers a graduate program leading to the degree of doctor of philosophy.
 Currently, the program has approximately 40 graduate students and 12 faculty members.
 The small size ensures that each student knows every faculty member and has the opportunity to become well acquainted with several areas of chemistry.
 A customized program of study is set up for each student, whose progress is monitored by a three-member faculty advisory committee.

-Emphasis within the program is on developing skills for chemical research rather than on conforming to a uniform program of study.
+Emphasis within the program is on developing skills for chemical research, rather than on conforming to a uniform program of study.
 Course requirements, progress examinations, preparation and defense of research proposals, seminar presentation, and teaching assignments are all designed with this goal in mind.

 - Acquisition of background knowledge.
 A central core of material is basic for all well-trained chemists.
 Therefore, graduate students are initially expected to develop or demonstrate knowledge of an appropriate one-semester course in each of the areas of organic chemistry, inorganic chemistry, biochemistry, physical chemistry, and quantum chemistry.

-A one-hour seminar talk is expected of each student once a year.
+A 50-minute seminar talk is expected of each student once a year.
 For first-year graduate students, this seminar will be scheduled in the second semester.
 In addition, there will be a number of shorter, less formal talks in classes, research group meetings, and special-interest discussion groups, all of which will contribute to a student’s ability to work up, organize, and present a scientific topic.

 Proposal writing is one of the most important parts of the entire graduate program in chemistry.
 Writing scientific proposals teaches evaluation of the literature, integration of knowledge from several areas, formulation of scientific questions, design of a research project to answer those questions, scientific writing, and the defense of a project proposal.
-Two proposals are required, one during the second year related to the students research and a second, in the fourth year, on a separate topic.
+Two proposals are required: one during the second year related to the student’s research and a second, in the fourth year, on a separate topic.